sportsdunia logo

 Phoenix

 Phoenix was much stronger in the earlier days of Valorant, but now he is not showing up so much.
-His kit still has good self-sustain, he got flash, wall, and also heal for himself, which makes him independent.
-In 11.04, there was no real change for him.
-The issue is that duelists like Jett or Raze bring more speed and explosive impact.
-Phoenix still has his ultimate Run It Back, which is strong for entry, but enemies can read it easily now and prepare.
-For that reason, he remains B-tier, not weak but overshadowed by others.
+His kit still has good self-sustain; he got flash, wall, and also heal for himself, which makes him independent.
+In the latest patch, Phoenix also got no major balance tweaks to his core abilities: Blaze, Hot Hands, and Run It Back.
+This keeps his kit strong for entry fragging and lets him dive sites with confidence.

 Sage

 Sage has a utility that no other agent has fully replaced.
 Her wall can block off the path, her heal keeps teammates alive longer, and her slow orb makes enemy movement controlled.
 But right now, the meta more favors faster, mobile agents, so her immobility becomes a weakness.
-On Icebox, she sometimes shows strength because of the wall boost angle, but overall , she is not the first option for many teams.
-In patch 11.04, she didn’t get a big adjustment, so she just stayed in the middle level of value.
+On Icebox, she sometimes shows strength because of the wall boost angle, but overall, she is not the first option for many teams.

 Brimstone

 Brimstone is a controller agent that has strong smoke ability, but its range limits it too much on big maps.
-In smaller or tighter maps like Bind, he is effective, since his smokes can cover the site entrance well, but on big maps like Breez, he struggles.
-His stim beacon can increase fire rate, but often not used in the perfect way.
+In smaller or tighter maps like Bind, he is effective, since his smokes can cover the site entrance well, but on big maps like Breeze, he struggles.
+His stim beacon can increase fire rate but is often not used in the perfect way.
 His ultimate Orbital Strike is very useful for post-plant situations, so he keeps some impact.
-With patch 11.04 not bringing new changes for him, he stays where he was, steady in B-tier.
+In Patch 11.05, Brimstone also didn't receive any major balance tweaks to his kit.
+His abilities will stay the same: Sky Smoke for area denial, Incendiary to burn foes, Stim Beacon for team speed boosts, and Orbital Strike as his ultimate nuke.
+Brimstone is still a top pick for accurate site control and post-plant holds.

 Neon

-Neon is about speed and aggressive play.
+Another amazing agent in the Valorant tier list, Neon is about speed and aggressive play.
 Her kit is exciting but not always effective for the team plan.
 She can rush into sight very fast, but she needs backup, or else she dies without value.
-In patch 11.04, they did a small tweak for her energy, but it did not solve her bigger problem.
+In Valorant's Patch 11.05, Neon has no direct changes to her kit, keeping her high-mobility playstyle smooth for aggressive rushes.
+Her abilities, like Fast Lane, Relay Bolt, High Gear, and Overdrive, remain as powerful as ever for flanking and entry fragging.
 Her skill has a steep learning curve, so many pro teams do not use her much.
 In a ranked game, she has some niche value when players are good with her.
 Her ultimate Overdrive is dangerous because it tests raw aim, but that also requires mechanical skill.
 Because of this, she stays in the B-tier position.

 C-Tier